sadieedwin/sadieedwin/README.md

 IT aficionado with x+years of experience and a PhD in Coffee Consumption. :D

-## Objective
-Seeking a challenging role to apply existing skills while pursuing continuous professional growth in a dynamic IT environment

 ## Skills | Technologies | Tools
 Updating soon. . .